-If you enjoy fruit-based “cookies” like Dark Chocolate Cherry Banana Oat Cookies, Persimmon Banana Breakfast Cookies or these Strawberry Clementine Cookies you will love this recipe for Blackberry Peach Oat Cookies.
+If you enjoy fruit-based “cookies” like these Dark Chocolate Cherry Banana Oat Cookies, Persimmon Banana Breakfast Cookies, or Banana Oat Cookies you will love this recipe for Blackberry Peach Oat Cookies.

 These fruity cookies are thanks to some overly ripe peaches I rescued from the bottom of our fruit bowl.
-They were a day or two away from ending up on my mental list of our weekly food waste.
+They were juicy and sweet and about a day or two away from ending up in the trash.

-If you have peaches, nectarines or even pears in need of rescuing give these Blackberry Peach Oat Cookies a try.
+If you have peaches, nectarines, or mangos in need of rescuing give these Blackberry Peach Oat Cookies a try.
 They’re a perfect summer afternoon snack full of bright fruit flavor and take just a few minutes of prep.

 - 1/3 cup pureed very ripe peaches, (about 2 small or 1 large peach)

 - 1/8 teaspoon ground ginger

 - 1/4 cup + 2 tablespoons quick oats

 - 1/3 heaping cup fresh blackberries, washed and roughly chopped

 - Preheat toaster oven to 350 F and oil your cookie sheet or line it with a toaster oven silicone baking mat.

 - In a small bowl stir together 1 tablespoon of peach puree and tapioca flour until flour has dissolved completely.
 Stir in remaining peach puree and ground ginger.
 Mix in coconut and quick oats stirring until mixture comes together (mixture should be moist but not wet, if it is add an additional tablespoon of oats).
 Gently fold in chopped blackberries, stirring too aggressively will burst the berries.